 According to CBRE, several construction projects in the City, previously planned as office, are now likely becoming speculative lab developments.
-Samuels & Associates announced they will develop the remaining 250,000 sq. ft. of Car Gurus' new headquarters building at 101 Massachusetts Ave into lab space.
-Current demand for lab space in Boston remains strong with 16 companies in the market for more than a combined 710,000 square feet of space downtown.
+Current demand for lab space in Boston remains strong with 46 companies in the market for more than a combined 2.2 million square feet of space.